top of page

 • Naturally, this is where things get tricky, and people can get hurt or offended unnecessarily.

-• If we do determine an animal is not a good match for you, this is not personal by any means and we are trying to spare you heartbreak.
+• If we do determine an animal is not a good match for you, this is not personal by any means.
+We are trying to spare you heartbreak.
 We are also trying to spare the animals undue stress and trauma, which could cost them their life…neither is anything to be upset about.

-• Trust in the matching process and you will end up plenty happy as an adopter.
+• Trust in the matching process and you will end up happy as an adopter.

 Can you tell me where I am in the process?